birthed-by-the-necrophage/bbtnp-hugo-source/content/post/session-12.md

 ### Second Floor

 On the second floor, the party finds a cube that produces 3 specter-like creatures (Area 2) the spectres are ultimately defeated by Flynn's eldritch sword.
-Also found is a gallery of murals depicting oral torture techniques (Room 3) and a room full of with Eldish machinery (Room 4) that greatly resembles the machinery found in the Lapis Observatory.
+Also found is a gallery of murals depicting oral torture techniques (Room 3) and a room full of Eldish machinery (Room 4) that greatly resembles the machinery found in the Lapis Observatory.

 Also in this room is an Eld wearing a hat that is wired into the machinery.
 It appears to be in a trance, and Flynn performs a merciless *coup de grâce* with his sword.